Introduction

 Cell Tower Scanning

-Why not just use RTL-SDR?
+Why not RTL-SDR?

 It sweeps: